DP Transmitter Installation: Hook-Up, Impulse Lines & Zero

 Differential Pressure Transmitters

-Capacitive-cell DP transmitters with 4–20 mA HART output, spans from 1 kPa to 16 MPa.
-Pair with any primary element to derive dynamic pressure from Bernoulli’s subtraction.
+Capacitive-cell DP transmitters with 4-20 mA HART output, spans 1 kPa to 16 MPa — pair with any primary element to derive dynamic pressure.

 Verabar Averaging Pitot Tube Flow Meter

-Bullet-nose averaging pitot that samples total and static pressures across the pipe diameter.
-Insertion installation, ±1% of rate accuracy, low permanent pressure loss.
+Bullet-nose averaging Pitot that samples total and static pressures across the pipe diameter — ±1% of rate, low permanent pressure loss.

-Side-by-side comparison of orifice plate, Venturi, V-cone, wedge, nozzle, and averaging pitot elements with accuracy, turndown, and installation straight-run data.
+Side-by-side comparison of orifice plate, Venturi, V-cone, wedge, nozzle, and averaging Pitot — accuracy, turndown, and straight-run data.

 Frequently Asked Questions